IBM/node-red-dsx-workflow/README.md

 The websocket URL is ws://`<Node-RED base url>`/ws/orchestrate.
 The `Node-RED base url` is the marked portion of the URL in the above image.

-## 5. Update the websocket URL
+## 5. Update the websocket URL in HTML code
 Click on the node named `HTML`.
 ![](doc/source/images/html_node.png)

-Click on the HTML area and search `ws:`.
+Click on the HTML area and search for `ws:` to locate the line where the websocket URL is specified.
-Enter the websocket URL that was noted in the [section](#4-note-the-websocket-url): var socket = new  WebSocket("ws://<websocket URL>");
+Enter the websocket URL that was noted in the [section 4](#4-note-the-websocket-url): var socket = new  WebSocket("ws://<websocket URL>");
 ![](doc/source/images/update_html_websocket_url.png)